markuplint/markuplint/CONTRIBUTING.md

 You need:

-- Node.js v18 or later.
+- Node.js v22 or later.
+- NPM
-- Yarn
+- (Optional) Volta

 After cloning this repository, you can also install them through [Docker](https://github.com/markuplint/markuplint/blob/main/Dockerfile).

 When you wrote code then:

-- Format and lint code through `yarn lint`.
+- Format and lint code through `npm run lint`.
-- Check to build successfully through `yarn build`.
+- Check to build successfully through `npm run build`.
-- Test your code through `yarn test`.
+- Test your code through `npm run test`.
 - Push to the topic branch and open a pull request.
 - Assign reviewer:
   - For the improved code: @yusukehirao